joshitha14/Realtime-Data-Streaming/README.md

 - Distributed synchronization with Apache Zookeeper
 - Data processing techniques with Apache Spark
 - Data storage solutions with Cassandra and PostgreSQL
-- Containerizing your entire data engineering setup with Docker
+- Containerizing the entire data engineering setup with Docker

 ## Technologies